-No, the Network facilitates research with de-identified administrative data, so there are no personal details in the data.
+No, the Network facilitated research with de-identified administrative data, so there were no personal details in the data.

 Do you ask for consent before you use the data?

-No, we only process data that we have a right to access legally.
+No, we only processed data that we had a right to access legally.

 Can I opt out of having my data linked?

-We have no way to remove a particular record from a data collection, because we only have access to data that has all directly identifying information removed.
+We had no way to remove a particular record from a data collection, because we only had access to data that has all directly identifying information removed.

 What is the difference between ‘de-identified’ and ‘anonymous’ data?